sydneybrokeit/ansible-demo/README.md

 configuration files with extra lines, we won't end up creating extras of files, we won't end up with multiple copies of a repository.
 The state is going to be always consistent as long as we do our job correctly.

+### Immutable infrastructure
+One of the things we've been seeing a lot of lately in DevOps is immutable infrastructure.
+You can think of this as disposable infrastructure; when we need to make a change, rather than changing an existing host, we bring up a new host in a clean state with the changes.
+This helps combat configuration drift.

 ## Index
 1. [Installing Ansible](01-installing-ansible.md)
 1. [Setting up test VMs](02-setting-up-test-vms.md)